 Lime and Bird have rules in place that riders must abide by, like following Dallas traffic laws.
 Running red lights, speeding, and hazardous driving will all make the user liable in a scooter accident that ensues.

 The only way these companies could take the blame themselves is if their bikes or scooters are technically defective.
 And no, tampering with the scooter won’t work either.
 Riders have already tried this method to escape liability, but the companies have a clause for this as well.

 Regardless of who is really to blame, depending on the number of liable in a scooter accidents involving Lime and Bird scooters, the Dallas City Council can decide if they want to extend or revoke the contract.
 All pros and cons will be taken into consideration when the six-month trial period is up for review.
 If the scooters improve urban transport and make life easier for Dallas citizens, they will renew the contract.
 Dallasites could see as much as ten times as many; however, if their presence in the city causes too much controversy and they prove to be a hazard, they’ll be removed from Dallas entirely.

 No matter what method of transportation you choose, we should all do our part to minimize accidents.
 Whether you’re driving a car or riding a scooter, keep an eye out for all moving vehicles and pedestrians.
 Make sure to take into consideration blind spots, the time of day, and weather conditions.

-However, if you get hit by a driver while on a scooter, you may not be at fault.
+However, if you get hit by a car in Dallas while on a scooter, you may not be at fault.
 Claims are most likely to result in litigation that involve riders who are obeying all parameters outlined in the user agreement, riding safely and legally.

-If you have been involved in an accident with an electric scooter, call the attorneys at Reyes Browne Reilley today for a free consultation.
+If you have been involved in an accident with an electric scooter, call the DFW auto accident attorneys at Reyes Browne Reilley today for a free consultation.